gomathishankar28/ms3_meercq/README.md

  * Click the connect button.
  * Select the connect you application button.
  *  Copy the link provided to your application and ensure you have substituted the password and dbname with the correct values).
-5. key: SECRET_KEY, value: (This is a custom secret key set up for configuration to keep client-side sessions secure).
+5. key: SECRET_KEY, value: (This is a custom secret key set up for configuration to keep client-side sessions secure.Randomkeygen was used to generate a secret key).

-### Enable automatic deployment:
+**Enable automatic deployment**

 1. Click the Deploy tab
 2. In the Automatic deploys section, choose the branch you want to deploy from then click Enable Automation Deploys.

-### Connect app to Github Repository
+**Connect app to Github Repository**

 1. Click the deploy tab and connect to GitHub.
 2. Type the name of the repository into the search bar presented.